Julia Ault CertED (QTS) BSc (Hons) ISM Fellow of Royal Society of Arts (FRSA) Associate Fellow of Higher Education Academy (AFHEA)

-A significant aspect of this role is to provide on-going, hands-on practical and emotional support and encouragement to the range of student cohorts - both face to face and online.
+A significant aspect of all my roles is to provide ongoing, hands-on digital, practical and emotional support and encouragement to all our student cohorts - both face to face and online.

-I currently teach on the following Level 4 modules in the Skills for the Workplace Outreach Program.
+I currently teach on the following Level 4 modules in the Skills for the Workplace Outreach Programme.

 - Professional Career Development